 While originally a Dota 2 mod, the auto chess genre is now one of the biggest on mobile, with a wide variety of standalone apps and modes in existing games riding the crest of the hype wave.
 In fact, there are now so many options on mobile or tablet that it’s difficult to know where to begin when it comes to choosing a game.
 This is why we decided to create a list of the best auto chess games on mobile.

 Do you choose the one that’s getting all the downloads and attention, or do you choose the tried-and-true original?
 Is it better to go with an auto chess-themed mode in a game you’ve already played or pick up an app that specialises in it?
-These are the sort of tricky decisions you’re going to face, and will probably need a helping hand.
+These are the sort of tricky decisions you’re going to face.

 Well, that’s where we come in.
-Whether you’re looking for auto chess on Android, or auto-chess on iOS, our list of the best auto chess games on mobile takes the guesswork out of it.
+Whether you’re looking for auto chess on Android, or auto-chess on iOS, our list of the best auto chess games on mobile takes the guesswork out of choosing a game.
 We’ll even explain why we’ve picked each one so you can decide which is the best for you.
 Because we’re nice like that.

 Riot Games waded into the fray earlier this year, introducing us all to Teamfight Tactics, its own little spin on auto chess.
 The game features plenty of refreshing twists on the formula, and we even got to hear about them in Riot Games’ GDC 2020 design talk.
 TFT also features cross-play with PC and Mac, a wide variety of modes, and a ranking system to participate in.

 Valve’s official take on auto chess, Dota Underlords, currently rules the roost, and it’s easy to see why.
 Not only is it the most visually-stunning of the bunch but it also features your favourite characters from Dota 2.
 Given that the genre started as a Dota 2 mod, it makes sense that this entry is proving to be the biggest hit.